jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 26, 2010.md

 tissue.
 Also, they’re very difficult to find as they’re very small in animals – well shrouded in extra tissue so hard to find.

-Q: I’m going to do some travelling to Europe, Canada and may be some other countries – suggestions for eating on primal diet while travelling.
+Q: I’m going to do some traveling to Europe, Canada and may be some other countries – suggestions for eating on primal diet while traveling.

 A: Europe is not easy unless you’re going to Italy or Slovakia.
 In Italy, they have 1,300 raw milk vending machines and just started this week in Slovakia